teodutu/operating-systems/content/chapters/compute/lab/README.md

 Now add the `lock` prefix before `inc` and `dec`.
 Reassemble and rerun the code.
 And now we have synchronised the two threads by leveraging CPU support.

-- TODO add this section to the lecture

 ### Synchronisation - Thread-Safe Data Structure